cewald/cv/README.md

 # CV/Resumé of Christian Ewald

 This is the repositoriy for my online-cv visible at https://cewald.github.io/cv/
-– have look it's a small POC as well.
+– have a look, it's a small POC as well

 ## Project Setup